Apply to become a firefighter/paramedic.

 • Registered Primary Care Paramedic (PCP)

 If you are a paramedic outside of Alberta, visit the Alberta College of Paramedics to learn about how to register in Alberta.
-It is a straightforward process and may only take a couple months to complete.
-Check out their checklist for requirements.
+The registration process is straightforward and may only take a couple of months to complete.

 Additional requirements: